JPilawka/PomodoroToDo/README.md

 You can also reset whole list to fresh one by clicking red button "Reset list"

 ## ToDo List
-Each time element is edited or added klist of all elements will be updated in Todo List module:
+Each time element is edited or added, list of all elements will be updated in Todo List module:

 ![list.jpg](https://github.com/JPilawka/PomodoroToDo/blob/master/src/assets/gitimages/list.jpg)